 - Too much skin removed during the procedure

 - Too little skin removed during the procedure

 - Formation of a hematoma

-In extreme but very rare cases, complications have included amputation and even death.5 However, these are both extremely rare and are often avoided by going to an experienced and licensed medical professional in a sterile environment.3
+In extreme but rare cases, complications resulted in amputation and even death.5 However, these are both extremely rare and are often avoided by going to an experienced and licensed medical professional in a sterile environment.3

 What Is the History of Circumcision?